dotnet/roslyn/docs/wiki/How-To-Investigate-CI-Test-Failures.md

     ![ServiceHub failure info-bar](images/how-to-investigate-ci-test-failures-servicehub-failure-infobar.png)

     This means the ServiceHub process crashed.
-To see why check ServiceHub logs, which are available in the log artifacts:
+Check the ServiceHub logs to see why.
+They are available in the log artifacts:

     ![ServiceHub log artifacts](images/how-to-investigate-ci-test-failures-servicehub-log-artifacts.png)